These 7 Iconic L.A. Spots Are Way More Interesting Than the Hollywood Sign

 Waves of Flags Memorial

 Every year in September, a flag for each of the victims of the 9/11 attacks springs up on the stretch of Pepperdine University on the Pacific Coast Highway.
-Today is the last day to see this epic, moving vista.
+It’s a beautiful, breathtaking tribute that’s worth a visit.

 Grand Arts High School

-This six-story, six-ton sculpture manages to be hidden in plain sight.
-Designed to play music and flash lights, this 1975 kinetic art installation sits next to City Hall near Grand Park, but you probably haven’t seen it, because its tech operations had glitches when it was built, and it was derided as “three wishbones in search of a turkey.”
-But now there’s a movement to spruce it up with a newer operating system for full-functioning grooviness.
+This six-story, 60-ton sculpture manages to be hidden in plain sight.
+Designed to play music and flash lights, this 1975 kinetic art installation sits next to City Hall near Grand Park, but you probably haven’t noticed it because its tech operations had glitches when it was built and it was derided as “three wishbones in search of a turkey.”
+But now there’s a movement to spruce it up with a new operating system for full-functioning grooviness.

 Department of Power and Water

-This DTLA building was erected in 1963, before drought and energy efficiency concerns made the concept problematic—why not have a huge public structure surrounded by a moat and fountains and kept blazingly lit all hours of the day wasting the very resources the department is meant to control?
+This DTLA building was erected in 1963, before drought and energy efficiency concerns made its concept problematic.
+Why not have a huge public structure surrounded by a moat and fountains that are kept blazingly lit at all hours of the day, wasting the very resources the department is meant to control?
 But hey, those fountains are baller.

 The Bonaventure Hotel

-This fully mirrored, 35-story-tall DTLA extravaganza has 1,354 guest rooms.
+This fully mirrored, 35-story DTLA extravaganza has 1,354 guest rooms.
 But it’s pretty much overlooked in the rush toward today’s boutique hotels and luxury high-rises.
-Pity, because this 1970s hotel was designed as a utopian city-within-a-city and has odd, retro features like an indoor running track and a rotating cocktail lounge.
+Pity, because this 1970s hotel was designed as a utopian city-within-a-city and has odd retro features like an indoor running track and a rotating cocktail lounge.

 Beverly Hills High School tower